jasmineCS/OculumAI/README.md

 </table>

 ## Demo
-Here is a working live demo :
+Here is a working live demo : [COMING SOON!]

 ### App Images
 Currently, it works for 5 classes of images but more will be added!